Reports and writings from the MASORTI-Olami delgation to the 125th Zionist Congress in Basel, Switzerland, 1 Elul, 5782 / August 28-30, 2022

 I though you all would also be interested - Gadi

 Liberal Judaism is under attack.
-When you believe in compromise, nuances and acceptance, others who see you as weak, try to take advantage.
-In recent years Israel has seen a surge in nationalism and radical Judaism denying all form of egalitarian Judaism, conservative and reform alike.
-Our right to pray at the western wall denied, with families celebrating Bar Mitzva harassed, our women of the wall assaulted.
+When you believe in compromise, nuances, and acceptance, others who see you as weak, try to take advantage.
+In recent years Israel has seen a surge in nationalism and radical Judaism denying all forms of egalitarian Judaism, Masorti, and reform alike.
+Our right to pray at the western wall was denied, with families celebrating Bar Mitzva harassed, and our women of the wall assaulted.
 Democratic values are ignored, with racist rhetoric running rampant.

 It is the task of our generation to fight once again.
 This time for the soul of our people.
 For the right to love, for the right to be free, and for a world resting on foundations of compassion rather than force.